 Everything you need to know about weightlifting or lifting belts.
-What are weight lifting belts, their types & uses, how to use along with their benefits & drawbacks?
+What are they, their types & uses, how to use them along with their benefits & drawbacks?

 Table of Contents:

 - What is the purpose of the weightlifting belt?

 - How do weightlifting belts work?

 - What are the different materials used in Weightlifting belts?